Now Reading:

 1. Choosing and shaping models

-Over years of experimentation I’ve built:
+Over years of experimentation I’ve developed and continue to refine:

 • personalization codes and moodboards,